 Broadly, small ergonomic chairs are for sizes 5’8″ or less in the normal or slightly overweight BMI range.

-Short Person + Small Chair + Footrest
+Short Person + Small Chair + Footrest = Good Fit

-Beyond a perfect chair fit, short people also face the challenge of syncing their chairs with a desk.
+Beyond a perfect chair fit, short people also face the challenge of syncing their chair with a desk.
 To achieve a clean neutral posture, you need to sync the armrests with the desktop.
 At the same time, your feet should be firmly planted.

 The problem for short people is that most adult desks are 28″ or higher.
 To sync the armrests with the desktop, they need to raise the seat too high.
 As a result, the feet dangle instead of planting firmly.